A guide to traveling from Seoul to Busan in South Korea.

 You can drive!

-If I was making a recommendation, i would suggest driving at night and avoiding the rush hour.
-The driving distance is 400km but it can be more or less depending on the route you take.
-I think if you’re not familiar with Korean roads I wouldn’t recommend this option.
+I would suggest driving at night to avoid the rush hour.
+The driving distance is 400km, but it can be more or less depending on the route you take.
+I think if you’re not familiar with Korean roads, then I wouldn’t recommend this option.

-If you wanted to, you could rent a car.
-However, this would likely be very expensive due to the distance you are traveling.
+If you wanted, you could rent a car.
+However, this would likely be very expensive because of the distance you are traveling.
 Although it is possible.

 For more information, you can read more on the official Korea website.